TrisC0/WildernessSurvivalAdventure/README.md

 1. **Gather Resources**: Your first priority is to gather wood by facing a tree and pressing the spacebar.
 2. **Crafting**: Use the Actions Panel on the left to navigate to the "Craft" tab.
 3. **Essential Tools**: Craft a Wooden Axe and Wooden Pickaxe to gather resources more efficiently.
-4. **Defense**: Craft a Wooden Sword to defend yourself from wolves.
+4. **Defense**: Craft a Wooden Sword to defend yourself from wolves and bears.
 5. **Survival Setup**: Build a Campfire before nightfall (20:00) to keep aggressive animals at bay.
 You can also cook meat on it.
 6. **Rest**: Build a Tent to sleep through the dangerous nights and restore health and energy.
 7. **Find the Wizard**: Look for the wizard NPC (blue dot on mini map) who can provide quest hints and gifts.
+8. **Level Up**: Gain XP from all activities and choose stat bonuses when you level up to become stronger.
+9. **Hunt for Loot**: Defeat animals to collect valuable items like healing potions, weapons, and crafting materials.

 ### Objective
 Your main goal is to find and activate the three monoliths.
 Each monolith requires a specific offering: